Making a Kilt

 2. Hip: the distance round the body at its widest point.

-3. Waist: the distance round the body just below the bottom rib.
+3. Waist: the distance round the body at the height of the belly button.

 4. Stitch length: ie. the distance between the hip and the waist (typically around 8'').